ScientificC/cmathl/docs/source/math.rst

 Mathematical Functions
 **********************

+For the development of this module, the functions present in many of the system libraries are taken as reference with the idea of offering them in CML as an option for when they are not present.

 This chapter describes basic mathematical functions.
-Some of these functions are present in system libraries, but the alternative versions given here can be used as a substitute when the system functions are not available.

 The functions and macros described in this chapter are defined in the header file :file:`cml/math.h`.